Academic and English requirements for international postgraduate students

 - in some cases applicants must provide evidence they have satisfied course prerequisites as listed in the UWA Handbook.

-If you are not sure whether your international qualification is considered equivalent to an Australian Degree, it is best to submit an application via the Online Application System (OASys) along with your supporting documents for assessment.
+If you are not sure whether your international qualification is considered equivalent to an Australian Degree, it is best to submit an application via the Online Application System (UWA Apply) along with your supporting documents for assessment.

 Note: Admissions and the relevant Faculty cannot assess an incomplete application.